UNCLASSIFIED (U)

 11 FAM 814.1 Requirements

 a.
-Before holding a meeting, each Department advisory committee subject to FACA must have a charter approved by the Under Secretary of State for Management and filed with the CMO, the Senate Foreign Relations Committee, the House Committee on Foreign Affairs, and the Library of Congress.
-A charter is “filed,” when placed in the mail or otherwise transmitted to those entities.
+Before holding a meeting, each Department advisory committee subject to FACA must have a charter approved by the Under Secretary for Management and filed with the CMO, the Senate Foreign Relations Committee, the House Committee on Foreign Affairs, and the Library of Congress.
+A charter is “filed,” when transmitted to those entities.
 Once the charter is filed, it must be uploaded by the CMO to GSA’s FACA database indicating the date the charter was filed with those agencies.

 b.
 Subcommittees need not be chartered separately.
 However, if the subcommittee has the characteristics of an advisory committee, such as reporting directly to the Department instead of to its associated chartered committee, it may be considered to be subject to FACA and may be required to file a charter and comply with FACA.